grannycart/by-sound-alone_source/notes-and-edits/By-Sound-Alone_notes-for-Jack.md

 ### Sir Piero
 * Sir Piero is a small dude with a lot of hustle.
-* Uniquely among the characters, he is from a specific place and culture "Stilt City" (though I did not specify where that actually is).
+* Uniquely among the characters, he is from a specific place and culture: "Stilt City".
+Though I did not specify where that actually is.
 Somewhere in Southeast Asia probably, though maybe also a coastal part of South America.
 Somewhere with a colonial history (hence the "Sir" and the vaguely European surname).
 Though also a major international city with many cultures influencing it, in addition to the strong influence of the local indigenous culture.
+* Sir Piero is (I think) the only character who definitely has SOME kind of accent --- it's in the dialog.
+But there's no rule about what exactly it is.